senzing-garage/community-roadmap/README.md

     1. Click on the "issues" link
     1. Click on the "New issue" button
     1. Create a new "Feature request"
-1. To request a feature that is not tied to a particular existing Senzing GitHub repository, create a new community-roadmap
+1. To request a feature that is not tied to a particular Senzing GitHub repository, create a new community-roadmap
    [feature request](https://github.com/Senzing/community-roadmap/issues/new?template=feature_request.md).